projectcontour/contour/design/gateway-apis-implementation.md

 So, currently, Ingress is overwritten by HTTPProxy, so if an Ingress and a HTTPProxy specify the exact same route, the HTTPProxy will win.

 Once we have the Gateway API available as well, we have to choose the order.
-In this design, I suggest having the order be Ingress is overwritten by HTTPProxy, is overwritten by the Gateway API.
+Ingress is overwritten by HTTPProxy, which is overwritten by Gateway API.
 I could see reversing HTTPProxy and the Gateway API here, but I think this acknowledges that the Gateway API are really an evolution of the ideas in HTTPProxy, and will probably end up being the community standard.

 ### Status management

 Each object in the Gateway API set has its own status definition.
 In general, Contour will update the status of any object that comes into scope with its details, ensuring that the `observedGeneration` field is set correctly.
 When objects fall out of scope, any status set by Contour will not be removed.
 It's expected that things that check the status will also check the `observedGeneration` to check if the status information is up-to-date with the current object generation.